captivationsoftware/react-sticky/README.md

 ## Overview & Basic Example

 It all starts with a `<StickyContainer />`.
 This is basically a plain ol' `<div />` with a React-managed `padding-top` css attribute.
-As you scroll down the page, all `<Sticky />` tags within will be constrained to the bounds of its immediate parent `<StickyContainer />`.
+As you scroll down the page, all `<Sticky />` tags within will be constrained to the bounds of its closest `<StickyContainer />` parent node.

 The elements you actually want to "stick" should be wrapped in the, you guessed it, `<Sticky />` tag.
 The full list of props are available below, but typical usage will look something like so: